suds-community/suds/HACKING.rst

   -x          stop on first failure
   --pdb       enter Python debugger on failure

-``tools/run_all_tests.cmd`` script is a basic *poor man's tox* development script that can be used for running the full project test suite using multiple Python interpreter versions on a Windows development machine.
-It is intended to be replaced by a more portable ``tox`` based or similar automated testing solution some time in the future.

 Setting up multiple parallel Python interpreter versions on Windows
 -------------------------------------------------------------------